English (ENG)

 Typically Offered: Fall, Spring, Summer.

-Course Description: Instruction in reading and writing; open to any student, but mandatory for those students who have not passed the Writing Placement Examination (WPE) and who have not achieved a score of 18 or higher on the ACT English subtest.
+Course Description: Instruction in reading and writing.
 Does not fulfill the English composition requirement for baccalaureate and associate degrees.
-(See class schedule for information about the WPE.)
+Prerequisite(s): This course is mandatory for those students who have not passed the Writing Placement Examination (WPE), or have not achieved a score of 18 or higher on the ACT English subtest, or have not earned a high school GPA of 2.7 or higher from the junior or senior year.

 ENG 104 College Writing and Rhetoric Credits: 3